 When you’re trying to decide what to bring up and what to let go, keep this in mind: Unless your husband is a mind reader, if you decide to let something go rather than talking about it, you can’t be surprised if it happens again.
 And letting things go is fine, but only if you can really let them go.
 Ten years of baggage is a lot to haul around.

 So, yeah, your friend is right.
 You do need to talk to your husband.
-But you’re also right, in that kicking off a long-overdue conversation by telling him that you’re considering divorce isn’t likely to end with the two of your feeling closer than ever.
+But you’re also right, in that kicking off a long-overdue conversation by telling him that you’re thinking about divorce isn’t likely to end with the two of your feeling closer than ever.
 You’ve skipped a lot of conversations over the last ten years—conversations that may have been difficult, sure, but ones that also could have kept you from getting to the point where you’re considering divorce.
 Just because a conversation is hard doesn’t mean it’s not worth having.

 So, at this point you need to decide what you want.
 Do you want a marriage that is genuinely close?
 If so, rather than getting a divorce, I suggest trying to see if you can have that with your husband.
 A good place to start would be to channel some of that energy and know-how that you’ve been putting into your relationship with your bestie into your marriage.
 I can’t promise you it will work, but I can promise you that you won’t regret trying.